 Detailed records will be made to include decisions, action taken and the reasons for these.
+The template for "Investigating safeguarding allegations against staff, can be found on the HR portal (a hardcopy will be available via the Headteacher/Principal).
 All records will be retained securely as mentioned above.

 Whilst we acknowledge that such allegations (as all others) may be false, malicious, or misplaced, we also acknowledge that they may be founded.
 It is, therefore, essential that all allegations are investigated properly and in line with agreed procedures.
-The school/UTC will take the lead with regards to allegations about supply staff and liaise directly with the LADO.
+The school/UTC will take the lead with regards to allegations about supply staff and liaise directly with the LADO and will notify employers.
+Any allegations which should be reported to the Headteacher / Principal and CEO even if it is unlikely that the allegation would be substantiated.
+Headteachers / Principal will need to ensure that all allegations are fully documented and that the outcomes are recorded with any lessons learnt.
+The paperwork should be retained in line with the Trusts' record policy.
+It should be clear that learning lessons applies to all cases not just those which are concluded and found to be substantiated.